-We do not attach decisive importance to any one factor but instead weigh all five sources of information present with the application: the writing sample, letters of recommendation, GRE scores, grades in courses (particularly grades in philosophy courses), and statement of purpose.
+We do not attach decisive importance to any one factor but instead weigh all five sources of information that are required for the application: the writing sample, letters of recommendation, GRE scores, grades in courses (particularly grades in philosophy courses), and statement of purpose.
 A weakness in one area can be counter-balanced by strength in another: modest GRE scores can be made up for by a fine piece of writing, an ill-chosen writing sample by strong letters and GRE scores or grades.
 We are trying to form an estimate of how you will do in a demanding graduate philosophy program, and we look at all the evidence available.
-The strength and reputation of your undergraduate college can also carry some weight, but we are well aware that outstanding philosophers have come from colleges with modest reputations.
 We are also looking for evidence that you have a deep and genuine interest in doing philosophy; you are unlikely to have the motivation and commitment to carry you through the difficulties of pursuing a philosophical career unless you have such an interest.

-In recent years, the average GRE scores and GPA's of those offered admission have been as follows: verbal GRE, 650; quantitative GRE, 690; undergraduate GPA, 3.74; GPA in the major, 3.87; GPA in the final two years, 3.8.
+In recent years, the average GRE percentiles (not raw scores) and GPA's of those offered admission have been as follows: verbal GRE, 93.5; quantitative GRE, 71.1; analytic GRE, 83.0; undergraduate GPA, 3.81.
 The program is highly selective in terms of its applicant to acceptance ratio.
 All offers of admission come with full financial support consisting of tuition remission, health insurance, and a stipend unless the applicant can provide evidence of sufficient external support to complete the Ph.D. degree.

-Aside from applications to the J.D./M.A. program, we treat all applications as applications to the Ph.D. program.
+Aside from our J.D./M.A. program, we do not have a terminal M.A. program.
 Ph.D. students normally get an M.A. along the way to a Ph.D., although some students, if their performance falls below expectations, are not allowed to continue past the M.A.
 You should not apply to our Ph.D. program if your intention is to transfer to another program after receiving the M.A.

 The University requires a minimum TOEFL score of 600.
 In philosophy, perhaps more than in some other subjects, it is necessary to have a mastery of English in order to participate intelligently in seminar discussions, write good papers, and lead discussion sections and grade papers as a Teaching Assistant.
 Even if you want to specialize in a technical subject like logic, it is necessary to do much work in areas that will require an understanding of the subtleties of the English language.
 For these reasons, we would like to see a higher score than the minimum and will in no case recommend admission for anyone who scores below 600.
 We do understand, however, that applicants for whom English is a foreign language cannot be expected to do as well on the verbal part of the GRE test as native speakers do.
 Indeed, we understand that international students, whether English-speaking or not, who are unused to standardized tests like the GRE's and have not been coached in strategies for taking them as have many American students, cannot be expected to do as well on them as some American students do.
 We make the appropriate allowances for this.

 Usually by March 1 offers of admission have gone out to the top applicants.
 Around the same time notification will be sent to those on the waiting list and those to whom offers will not be made.
 This timetable is not rigid and depends in part upon the number of applications received.
-A candidate nominated for a Jefferson Fellowship will be notified in mid-February and should expect to attend an on-Grounds interview weekend in late February.
-Between March 1 and April 15, the situation tends to be fluid.
+A candidate nominated for a Jefferson Fellowship will be notified by mid-February and should expect to attend an on-Grounds interview weekend in late February.
+Between March 1 and April 15, the situation is fluid.
 Across the country, the strongest applicants, at least as perceived by philosophy departments, will have received a number of offers from which they must choose.
 There is a national deadline of April 15 for offers to be accepted and as that date approaches offers are accepted or declined, at which point further offers are made using the waiting list.
-If you are on the waiting list, keep the Graduate Admissions Director informed of your interest or change of situation, preferably by e-mail.
-If you receive an offer, although we understand that many of you have choices, it is a disservice to those on the waiting list to hold on to an offer that you do not intend to accept.
+If you are on the waiting list, keep the Graduate Admissions Director informed of your interest or change of situation, preferably by e-mail, but please be patient.
+Often there is no movement on the waiting list until close to April 15.
+If you receive an offer from us, although we understand that many of you have choices, it is a disservice to those on the waiting list to hold on to an offer that you do not intend to accept.

 The program can in principle be completed in four years, and some students have managed this.
 But we consider five years to be standard: any student good enough to be admitted should be capable of completing the program in five years of full-time work.
 (Obviously, leaves of absence or other special circumstances could extend the number of calendar years it takes to get the degree.)
 Beyond five years, there is no presumption of eligibility for financial aid.
 Students with an M.A. in philosophy from another institution are expected to complete the requirements and finish the program one year earlier than those who enter without an M.A.